 Severe problems still exist, such as the meadow complex on the top of the Trout Creek Spur.
 The Bottle Creek drainage has high potential for improvement, but continues to receive heavy cattle use and deteriorating riparian habitat.
 Mule deer winter range in the Bottle Creek area and on the east side of King Lear Peak continues to receive heavy to severe cattle use.
-The area on the east side of King Lear Peak is also being used as winter habitat for big on sheep, and the heavy use in this area by livestock is impacting that habitat.
+The area on the east side of King Lear Peak is also being use in this area by livestock is impacting that habitat.